5

 • 1

 $\begingroup$ dlaed9 has its limitations as it is meant for a very specific purpose.
 I am currently working on a C++ based suite of eigensolvers which, among other special matrices, supports the DPR1 case.
-Once a beta version is ready I will add a comment with a link to that. $\endgroup$ Sep 15, 2023 at 8:54
+Once a beta version is ready I will add a comment with a link to that. $\endgroup$ Commented Sep 15, 2023 at 8:54

 • $\begingroup$ @MarcelFerrari I fully agree.
 Looking forward to the beta $\endgroup$